Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 ✅ Large open fantasy world with plenty to explore

-✅ Lots of loot and solid character progression
+✅ Tons of loot and solid character progression

 ✅ Multiple heroes and playstyles